 The School is legally required to undertake the checks outlined in this document.
 Therefore, if an applicant is successful in their application, the School will retain on their personnel file any relevant information provided as part of the application process.
 This will include copies of documents used to verify identity, right to work in the UK, medical fitness and qualifications.
 All information collected in relation to recruitment and selection will be held in accordance with the GDPR and Data Protection Act guidelines.
 We will observe strict confidentiality and only handle and store information in line with the School's Privacy Policy.
-Disclosures will only be made for payroll, pension, HR administration and statistical purposes.

 Medical information may also be used to help the School to discharge its legal duty of care as an employer (e.g. so that the School may consider reasonable adjustments if an employee has a disability, or to assist with any other workplace issue).